Vidar-Petersson/QEC_GNN-RNN_IBM/README.md

 ### Generating data

 1. **repetition\_code\_circuit.py**
-   Constructs the circuit.
+   Constructs a lean repetition code circuit.
 Should not need modification; parameters control its behavior.

 2. **repetition\_code\_execute.py**
    Executes the circuit either on IBM hardware or the local Aer simulator.